-president of service, and vice president of publicity.
-MGC holds bi-weekly meetings with a delegate from each organization to collaborate and discuss issues that impact MGC and South Carolina.
+CGC has seven executive officers including the president, vice president, treasurer, secretary, vice president of standards, vice president of service, and vice president of publicity.
+CGC holds bi-weekly meetings with a delegate from each organization to collaborate and discuss issues that impact CGC and South Carolina.
 The council provides educational programming and service opportunities for member organizations and the student body.
 In addition to enriching the surrounding community, the council works to nurture the intellectual, emotional, and social development of its members.